aSyhabouth/Alexa-Skills/README.md

 # Alexa-Skills
+- Number Guesser (v.
+1.0)
-- Number Guesser: Alexa will think of a number between 1 to 100.
-Players are given 1 chance per session.
+	- Alexa will think of a number between 1 to 100.
+Players are given 1 chance per session to guess the number right.